Finding the Best Places to Retire Since 2006!

 Bordered by Water on Three Sides, the Friendly, Quaint Little Town of Pass Christian Has an Often Uncrowded, Powdery White Sand Beach

 Bordered on three sides by water, the Gulf of Mexico town of Pass Christian is called "Pass" by locals and was chartered in 1848.
 It was the site of the South's first yacht club and has some of the region's finest oyster reefs.

-Both Hurricane Camille in 1969 and Hurricane Katrina in 2005 and Hurricane Ida in 2021 all brought flooding and structure damage to Pass Christian, but this quaint, friendly community rebuilt after each storm.
+Both Hurricane Camille in 1969 and Hurricane Katrina in 2005 and Hurricane Ida in 2021 all brought flooding and structure damage to Pass Christian, but this quaint, friendly community rebuilt each time.
 The town's War Memorial Park is the centerpiece for a farmers' market, as well as a variety of art and jazz festivals.
 Its Mardi Gras draws regional visitors, and the local library sponsors a cultural series.
 The historical society and art association offer luncheons and exhibits.
 Pass Christian's pretty harbor is home to shrimp and oyster boats but also has piers for pleasure craft and fishing.
 The annual blessing of the shrimp fleet happens every April.
 Residents enjoy six parks and support a running club and a 3rd Thursday community bike ride.
 The Pass Christian Isles Golf Club is the second oldest course along the Mississippi coast.

 Neighborhoods have a country ambiance, and many homes sit atop stilts.
 Wide Beach Boulevard sits between town and the long, often uncrowded powdery white sand beach.